 From frittatas to stir-fries, courgettes are a versatile vegetable that you can enjoy in any recipes that call for whatever fresh veg you need to use up.
 They make delicious and nutritious pasta sauce, too, such as Cristina’s tomato and courgette sauce.
 You can even bake with courgette!
 A sweet courgette cake is a delightful teatime treat, or you can go savoury with our courgette and sweet potato loaf, which is also a great way to use up eggs.

 There’s nothing more refreshing than a summer salad with cool, crunchy cucumber, so we’ll be glad to have it in our fridge this month!
 It’s also great for making cucumber raita to go with Indian dishes or tzatziki to go with Greek favourites (think souvlaki on the barbecue).
-Make a cucumber salsa to go with our grilled lamb pittas or use up any remaining cucumber in our mini falafel with yoghurt and cucumber dip.
+Use up any remaining cucumber in our mini falafel with yoghurt and cucumber dip.

 Finally, it’s the ultimate summer treat – strawberries are here, just in time for Wimbledon fortnight!
 Whether you’re chopping them up to go in a refreshing glass of Pimm’s (don’t forget the cucumber, too!), mixing them into decadent Eton mess or enjoying them on their own with a little cream, we’re pretty sure you won’t have any problem using up the strawberries in your fridge!

 For more June meal plan ideas, type in your leftover ingredients into our recipe bank, and stay tuned for more inspiration next month, when we’ll be looking at what’s good to eat in July!